 Floor vents that bring up the warm air into your home may get clogged over time with dust, pet hair, food, and other debris.
-Remove floor registers and vacuum out the air ducts at least once a year to keep them clean and clear.
+Remove floor registers and vacuum out the air ducts at least once a year to keep them clean.

 Cold air return vents carry back cold air from your house to the furnace for reheating.
 They often get neglected and may even become blocked or covered as you move furniture around.
 They can also get dusty.

-Vacuum cold-air return registers at least once a year and ensure they are not totally closed off or blocked by other things.
+Vacuum cold-air return registers at least once a year and check that they are not closed off or blocked by other things.

-After a couple years of use, dust and dirt may accumulate in your furnace.
-A vacuum with a long nozzle can be used to get rid of these unwanted visitors.
+After a few years of use, dust and dirt may accumulate in your furnace.
+A vacuum with a long nozzle can get rid of these unwanted visitors.